shaloo/docs.arcana/docs/howto/config-auth/config-wallet-chains.md

 ![Display new chain in wallet](/img/an_db_config_new_chain_show_wallet.gif){ .width_35pc .an-screenshots}

+### Non-EVM Chains

+In the current release, only some selected non-EVM chains, [[solana-dashboard-user-guide|Solana blockchains, are supported]].
+Support for other non-EVM chains will be added in the upcoming releases.
+Developers cannot arbitrarily add non-EVM chains to the out-of-the-box list in the dashboard.

 To learn more about the list of supported chains, see [[state-of-the-arcana-auth#supported-blockchains|supported blockchains]].

 **That's all!** :material-party-popper: